Colin-Fredericks/hx-js/README.md

 ### Automatic external link marker

 In hxGlobalOptions, set `markExternalLinks: true,` in order to add FontAwesome external link markers to all links outside of edX.
 Note that links to other courses within edX will NOT currently get the markers.

+### Make You Smile

+To make a little face at the bottom of each screen that smiles when you click on it, set `makeSmiles: true` in the hxGlobalSettings file.

 ### Visibility Toggle